Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 ## Introduction

-This repository contains instructions for the Aviv - Owner - Frontend Technical Test.
+This repository contains instructions for the Aviv Frontend Technical Test.

 Its aim is to give us an overview of your practical technical knowledge through a screening technical test.